segmentio/segment-docs/src/connections/destinations/catalog/actions-klaviyo/index.md

 #### 403 Forbidden

-If you encounter a `403` error, consider implementing [IP Allowlisting](/docs/connections/destinations/#ip-allowlisting) in your workspace.

-Klaviyo's Cloudflare instance might block incoming API requests from clients, like Segment, that use shared IP addresses.
-If Klaviyo blocks your incoming call, you might see a `403 Forbidden` error in Segment, but this error will not show up in any of Klaviyo's API logs.
+Some customers experience 403 errors when sending audience data to Klaviyo through Segment.
+This occurs due to Klaviyo's security measures blocking requests from shared IPs, which are common when using cloud-hosted platforms, like Segment, that use dynamically generated IP addresses.

-To reduce the number of `403` errors that you encounter, enable IP Allowlisting for your workspace.
+To reduce the number of `403` errors that you encounter, enable [IP Allowlisting](/docs/connections/destinations/#ip-allowlisting) for your workspace.
 For more information the range of IP addresses Klaviyo uses for integration traffic, see Klaviyo's [How to allowlist Klaviyo integration traffic IP addresses](https://help.klaviyo.com/hc/en-us/articles/19143781289115){:target="_blank”} documentation.

 ### Can I send Engage Audiences to a pre-created Klaviyo List?